rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 as granular as proper white noise.
 In order to overcome this, I apply fine-grained white noise on top of the AR maze, making it indeed look noisier.

+**Note** As a matter of fact, video coding standards wildly reduce such high-res features.
+That's the reason the GIF and the pictures exhibit more granularity that the video on top of the page.
+{: .notice--info }

-You may have noticed that the maze pattern does not stay still. but it rather keeps shaking around timidly.
+You may have noticed that the maze pattern does not stay still, but it rather keeps shaking around timidly.
 Can you guess how I modeled this random shift?
 You are right: Autoregression.

 In that case I calculate two different AR processes: one for the column shift and another one for the row shift.
-Then I apply this $$\alpha$$-smoothing along the corresponding direction, so that two consecutive rows/columns are not abruptly shifted from each other.
+Then I apply this $$\alpha$$-smoothing along the corresponding direction, so that two consecutive rows/columns are not abruptly shifted apart from each other.
 On top of that, I also smooth it down along the time direction to avoid extremely fast changes.

 ### How white is your noise?

-I have cheated
+This is a bonus for signal-theory lovers.
+I have to reckon I have cheated: I keep talking about white noise while the background of the image is _clearly_ not white noise.

-Gaussian white noise looks like this:
+Gaussian white noise looks like this for a certain picture width and height:

 {% include figure image_path="assets/images/noise-frame.svg" alt="White noise" %}

-The background of the image looks like this:
+While the actual background of the animation would be something like this for the same dimensions:

 {% include figure image_path="assets/images/bg-frame.svg" alt="Background noise" %}

-They actually look different, and if you watch the spectra :
+I am sure you can spot the difference.
+They are even easier to tell apart if we rather take a look at their frequency spectra:

 {% include figure image_path="assets/images/noise-spectrum.svg" alt="Noise spectrum" %}

 {% include figure image_path="assets/images/bg-spectrum.svg" alt="Background spectrum" %}

-Background not flat -> not white
+The spectrum of pure white noise is clearly flat at around -27 dB (as it is one of its properties).
+On the other hand,
+the noise background I generate has a -16 dB plateau from -0.125 to 0.125 cycles/pixel (for both vertical and horizontal frequency) on top of a -31 dB floor.
+It is, thus, not flat, and so it is also not white.

-The explanation has to do with the maze.
-Here you have its spectrum:
+The reason why I painted the background with colored (a.k.a non-white) noise has to do with the maze.
+Here you can see its spectrum:

 {% include figure image_path="assets/images/maze-spectrum.svg" alt="Maze spectrum" %}

-Looks the same as the background up to some shiny edges which represent the maze structure.
-The central plateau accounts for low frequencies or low-resolution details -> the thick walls and cells.
-The floor represents fine-grain noise, high frequencies, high resolution.
-(As a matter of fact, video coding standards wildly reduce such high-res features, that's the reason they are more visible in the GIF than in the video above).
+It is definitely not flat either.
+Furthermore, it also exhibits the same low-frequency plateau and high-frequency floor than the background, plus some shiny edges at the transition enclosing some ripple in the center.
+That is the secret of the magick trick: ripples and edges account for the maze structure, the central plateau represents low-resolution details (the thick walls and cells), and the floor represents fine-grained noise, that is, high-resolution details (which are encoded at higher frequencies).

-the background is fake "white noise" that mimics the maze.
-I create it by generating coarse wn, zooming in and adding fine-grain wn.
-That's why its spectrum looks similar as.
+The background is "quasi-white noise" that mimics the maze.
+I create it by generating coarse white noise, zooming in and adding finer white noise.
+That is why its spectrum looks similar as the maze's does.

-But not only spectra look similar: That's a comparison of a half-emerged maze against the actual background vs. the same rendering against pure white noise:
+But not only their spectra look similar.
+Here it is a comparison of a half-emerged maze against the actual background vs. the same rendering against pure white noise:

 {% include figure image_path="assets/images/transition.svg" alt="Half transitioned maze against background noise and white noise" %}

+Do you notice?
 If I used pure white noise for the background, the transition would look patchy instead of gradual.

-Background and maze do have a similarity with this Gaussian white noise.
-Look at their histograms:
+Background and maze do have a similarity with pure Gaussian white noise, though.
+It unveils if we look at their histograms:

 {% include figure image_path="assets/images/histograms.svg" alt="Noise histograms" %}

+They are very similar!
 This is an example that the histogram of a stochastic signal does not say anything about its spectrum, and vice-versa.
-This is a very common pitfall for undergraduate and graduate students in Engineering, including myself.
+This is a very common pitfall among undergraduate and graduate engineering students, including myself.

-**Disclaimer:** The histogram of maze and background is not Gaussian strictly speaking, but a mixture of two Gaussian curves (one for dark values -> walls and another for white values -> cells) that lie so close together that appear as a single one in the histogram.
-However, if you look at the histograms you see a notch between the Gaussian fit and the actual count bins, which accounts for this fact.
+**Disclaimer** The histogram of maze and background is not Gaussian strictly speaking, but a mixture of two Gaussian curves (one for walls and another for cells) lying so close together that appear as a single one in the histogram.
+This is also why there is a notch between the dashed Gaussian fit and the actual count bins, as their distribution is slightly broader.
+This comment is irrelevant for the sake of the discussion, anyway.
+{: .notice--warning }

 ## Further references